vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 #### New Dependencies
 This should be kept to a very simple HTML page with minimal, clean CSS styling.
 Javascript should be avoided.
+The styling should match the [form post html page](https://github.com/vmware-tanzu/pinniped/tree/main/internal/oidc/provider/formposthtml) as much as possible, we should reuse some of the existing css and add to it to keep the style consistent.

 #### Observability Considerations
 * Logging login attempts at higher log levels.